Privacy Policy

 Changes to This Notice

-We reserve the right to change our policies and practices concerning the privacy of your medical information and this notice.
-We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
-We will always post a copy of the current notice near main client entrances at all facilities.
-The notice will contain the effective date on the first page.
+We reserve the right to change our policies and practices concerning the privacy of your information and this Notice.
+We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
+We will always post a copy of the current Notice in the public waiting areas of our offices and on our website.

 Complaints/Breach